qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/woltka_pairedend.rst

 The results of the five Bowtie2 parameter sets were compared using nine metrics:

-Three metrics that only rely on each result.
+Two metrics that only rely on each result.

 - Mapping rate (%)
 - Number of taxa
-- Entropy (i.e., Shannon index, but without subsampling)

 Six metrics that rely on comparing each result against the ground truth (higher is better):